Hotel Review: Columbia Beach Resort, Pissouri Bay in Cyprus

 The hotel offers many other pursuits for both adults and children too, including tennis, table tennis, pool, squash and badminton, or water sports can be arranged at the beach.

-There are six restaurants at the Columbia including the Apollo Tavern, Cape Aspro, and Bacchus eateries, which are open all year round.
+There are four restaurants at the Columbia including the Apollo Tavern, Cape Aspro, and Bacchus eateries, which are open all year round.
 The Apollo serves traditional Cypriot dishes, such as kleftiko and souvlaki, in a gloriously rustic setting overlooking the gardens.
 There is also a meze option on the menu for those who want to sample a little of everything.

 Named after the white cliffs that embrace Pissouri Bay, seafood restaurant Cape Aspro offers the ultimate in al fresco dining with fish platters available for sharing.

 Bacchus, located next to the west-side pool, focuses on gourmet dining Italian style by night, with an a la carte menu carefully created by Michelin-star-trained Executive Chef Ioannis Giakoumidis.
 There are plenty of pasta, seafood and meat dishes to be had here but be warned – the service can be a little slow at busy times.